Graph Neural Network Assisted Genetic Algorithm for Structural Dynamic Response and Parameter Optimization: 3.1: Modeling of Single Degree of Freedom (SDoF) Systems under Various Vibration Scenarios

 \subsection{Validation with Reference Data}

-To ensure the accuracy and reliability of the simulations, selected cases are validated against published results, including tabulated data from A.K.
-Chopra's \textit{Dynamics of Structures}[1].
-Table 1. and Fig. 2 presents a comparison between the simulated peak displacements and reference values.
+To ensure the accuracy and reliability of the simulations, selected cases are validated against published results, including tabulated data from Chopra's \textit{Dynamics of Structures}[1].
+Table 1. and Fig. 2 present a comparison between the simulated peak displacements and reference values.

 The equation of system under base excitation is: \\ Relation Between Absolute and Relative Displacement:

 Simplifying after substitution gives:

 For base excitation condition modelling, we have taken the 1940 Elcentro North-South Earthquake ground acceleration data~\hyperref[Elcentro_NS]{[2]}and modelled using Newmark Beta(Average acceleration) solver: